Cannellini Bean

 Health Benefits

-- Excellent source of plant-based protein, essential for muscle building and repair.
+- Excellent source of plant-based protein, vital for muscle building and repair.

-- High in fiber, promoting digestive health and preventing constipation.
+- High in fiber, promoting digestive health and aiding in weight management.

-- Rich in iron, helping to prevent iron deficiency and support energy levels.
+- Rich in iron, helping prevent anemia and supporting energy levels.

-- Good source of folate (vitamin B9), crucial for cell growth and development, especially during pregnancy.
+- Good source of folate, crucial for cell growth and development, especially during pregnancy.

 Substitutes